platers/obsidian-linter/docs/rules.md

 	- Default: `"`
 	- `"`: Use a double quote to escape if no single or double quote is present
 	- `'`: Use a single quote to escape if no single or double quote is present
-- Try to Escape Arrays: Tries to escape array values assuming that an array starts with "[", ends with "]", and has items that are delimited by ",".
+- Try to Escape Single Line Arrays: Tries to escape array values assuming that an array starts with "[", ends with "]", and has items that are delimited by ",".
 	- Default: `false`

 Example: YAML without anything to escape